Characters: Dragon Age II – Hawke Estate

 - Good Is Not Soft: Possible, if playing as an anti-hero.

 - It's also very possible to play Hawke as a Sociopathic Hero if you go down a more Aggressive route.

-- Happily Married: If playing as a Female Hawke who romanced Sebastian, they can eventually tie the knot.
+- Happily Married: If playing as a Female Hawke who romances Sebastian, they can eventually tie the knot.

 - The Hero

-- Hunter of His Own Kind: Quite possible to do if you play a Mage and tell other members of your kind to join the Circle and align yourself with the Templars by the end.
+- Hunter of His Own Kind: Quite possible to do if you play a Mage and tell other Mages to join the Circle and align yourself with the Templars by the end.
 Extra points if you're playing as a Blood Mage.

 - Even possible when aligned with the Mages.
 Several quests have Hawke purposefully have to track down rogue mages whose Well-Intentioned Extremist nature will ultimately cause more problems, often calling them out on this.